 There is no specific cure for measles and medical care is necessary to help relieve symptoms such as bacterial infections.
 Patient isolation is imperative as it will help prevent the virus from spreading to susceptible individuals.

 The CDC requires that patients who pose a risk for transmission to others are placed in a single patient room when available.
 Single-patient airborne infection isolation rooms (AIIRs) are listed as the preferred placement areas for patients with measles

 Furthermore, the CDC recommends that those infected with measles individuals be isolated for four days and that healthcare professional entering the isolated space use airborne infection control precautions.

 Converting rooms into CDC-compliant, surge capacity isolation rooms

-The number of AIIR rooms within a hospital is often limited and when an infectious disease outbreak occurs in healthcare facilities must create negative-pressure surge capacity rooms to accommodate patients.
+The number of AIIR rooms within a hospital are often limited and when an infectious disease outbreak occurs in healthcare facilities they must create negative-pressure surge capacity rooms to accommodate patients.

 To create temporary AIIR’s hospitals can use in-room HEPA air purification units.
-Products from Abatement Technologies HEPA-CARE® line are specifically designed to apply the principles for isolation of infectious patients in healthcare settings.
+Products from Abatement Technologies HEPA-CARE® line are specifically designed to comply with the principles for isolation of infectious patients in healthcare settings.

 The HEPA-CARE® HC800F Air Purification System is certified to capture 99.99% of microscopic particles 0.3 microns in size.
 This is a floor model equipped with easy-rolling swivel casters, which makes it ideal for turning tight spaces into negative pressure isolation rooms.
 If the desired room does not have adequate floor space, hospitals can opt for the HEPA-CARE® HC800C Ceiling-Mounted Air Purification System.
 These items work well combined with the Single Room Pressure Monitor RPM-RT1, which measures the air pressure relationships between multiple rooms or areas.